AryaEjoumalai/WhatsApp-chatbot/README.md

-This is a WhatsApp chatbot made with ChatterBot library of python and selenium based alright module.
+This is a WhatsApp chatbot made with Selenium and ChatterBot library of python.
 This works only on WhatsApp web

 __requirements__:
-make sure you have selenium, ChatterBot and alright installed.
+make sure you have python, selenium, ChatterBot and webdriver-manager installed.
 If not, go to command line and type:

 _pip install selenium_

 _pip install ChatterBot_

-_pip install alright_
+_pip install webdriver-manager_

-Also make sure to be signed into WhatsApp web.

-Edit main.py and replace 91871xxxxxxx with receiver's phone number with country code without '+' or contact name or group name.
-Then run main.py to activate the bit

-Credits for alright module: (https://github.com/Kalebu/alright)
+To train the chatbot run train.py.
+To train the chatbot with custom dataset insted, run custom_train.py

+To start the chatbot run main.py and input the name/number of the contact to auto-chat with.
+It'll start auto-chatting after logging into whatsapp web!